2015 Winnemucca Regional Raceway Track Rule

 H. These nerfs will be constructed of round tubing 065" x 1" OD, and a maximum of .095" x 1" OD wall tubing.
 Lower bars may not extend more than 1" past the tire tread in rear only.
 Must roll through 61" opening.

 A. All batteries must be rear mounted (trunk area).
 Batteries must be securely mounted with a top restraint made of metal.
 Restraint must also hold battery caps.
+EXCEPTION:Lithium ION Batteries weighing under one pound may be mounted in the cowell area, but must be shielded from driver.

 B. Cars should have master electrical switch clearly located and marked.